Surgical Abortion

 At the PCCOB, we care deeply about your health.
 Therefore, we can't in good conscious, perform or refer for abortion.
 However, we want to make sure that you have all of the information that you need before making a decision.
 Our goal is NOT to force you to choose anything.
 Our goal is to make sure any questions that you may have are answered.

-Additionally, (as stated above) often times after an abortion, women experience mental health issues such as anxiety, depression, and trauma-related symptoms.
-We are not professional counselors, but we do have trained client advocates who are ready and willing to walk with you through the process of finding healing.
-You do not have to continue walking in shame... there is hope.
+Many times after an abortion, women experience mental health issues such as anxiety, depression, and trauma-related symptoms.
+We are not professional counselors, but we do have trained client advocates and medical professionals who are ready and willing to walk with you through the process of finding healing.
+You do not have to continue walking alone... there is hope.